Michigan's Natural Communities

 Fire, windthrow, and insect outbreaks and pathogens associated with oak defoliation and decline are the prevalent natural disturbance factors influencing dry-mesic southern forest.
 Historically, frequent, low-intensity surface fires generated conditions suitable for sustaining advanced oak regeneration and helped keep oak pathogens and invertebrate acorn predators at low levels.
 Tree density in circa 1800 oak forests was likely lower than that observed today under conditions of fire suppression, and helped limit root-grafting and the spread of several oak pathogens.
 Frequent small-scale wind disturbance or gap-phase dynamics allows for growth of suppressed oak saplings and canopy ascension of understory oaks.
 Prolonged periods of fire suppression in oak openings can result in the succession to closed-canopy dry-mesic southern forest and likely accounts for the existence of many oak forests observed today.

 The canopy layer generally is dominated or codominated by white oak (Quercus alba) and black oak (Quercus velutina), with white oak being the more frequent dominant.
 Red oak (Q. rubra) can occur as a canopy codominant, especially where soils and topographic position favor less droughty conditions such as north- to east-facing slopes and footslopes.
 Hickories such as pignut hickory (Carya glabra), shagbark hickory (C. ovata), and bitternut hickory (C. cordiformis) are often canopy codominants.
-Prevalent canopy associates may include red maple (Acer rubrum), white ash (Fraxinus americana), black cherry (Prunus serotina), scarlet oak (Quercus coccinea), basswood (Tilia americana), and sassafras (Sassafras albidum).
-Prevalent species of the subcanopy include red maple, hickories, alternate-leaved dogwood (Cornus alternifolia), flowering dogwood (Cornus florida), ironwood (Ostrya virginiana), cherries (Prunus spp.), and sassafras (Sassafras albidum).
+Prevalent canopy associates may include red maple (Acer rubrum), white ash (Fraxinus americana), black cherry (Prunus serotina), Hill's oak (Quercus ellipsoidalis), basswood (Tilia americana), and sassafras (Sassafras albidum).
+Prevalent species of the subcanopy include red maple, hickories, alternate-leaved dogwood (Cornus alternifolia), flowering dogwood (C. florida), ironwood (Ostrya virginiana), cherries (Prunus spp.), and sassafras.
 Characteristic shrubs include serviceberries (Amelanchier spp.), witch hazel (Hamamelis virginiana), and choke cherry (Prunus virginiana).
 In fire-suppressed systems, mesophytic trees and shrubs are often dominant in the subcanopy and shrub layers.
-Typical herbaceous species include doll’s eyes (Actaea pachypoda), hog peanut (Amphicarpaea bracteata), jack-in-the-pulpit (Arisaema triphyllum), bearded shorthusk (Brachyelytrum erectum), hairy woodland brome (Bromus pubescens), white bear sedge (Carex albursina), rosy sedge (C. convoluta), enchanter's nightshade (Circaea lutetiana), spotted coral-root (Corallorhiza maculata), pointed-leaf tick-trefoil (Desmodium glutinosum), naked-flower tick-trefoil (D. nudiflorum), fragrant bedstraw (Galium triflorum), black snakeroot (Sanicula marilandica), bristly greenbrier (Smilax tamnoides), large-flowered bellwort (Uvularia grandiflora), and downy yellow violet (Viola pubescens).
+Typical herbaceous species include doll’s eyes (Actaea pachypoda), hog peanut (Amphicarpaea bracteata), jack-in-the-pulpit (Arisaema triphyllum), bearded shorthusk (Brachyelytrum erectum), hairy woodland brome (Bromus pubescens), white bear sedge (Carex albursina), rosy sedge (C. rosea), enchanter's nightshade (Circaea canadensis), spotted coral-root (Corallorhiza maculata), pointed-leaf tick-trefoil (Hylodesmum glutinosum), naked-flower tick-trefoil (H. nudiflorum), fragrant bedstraw (Galium triflorum), black snakeroot (Sanicula marilandica), bristly greenbrier (Smilax hispida), large-flowered bellwort (Uvularia grandiflora), and downy yellow violet (Viola pubescens).

 The now extinct passenger pigeon (Ectopistes migratorius) was likely a keystone species in oak ecosystems, roosting in oak forests by the thousands.